 Research tells us that when people are given the resources to cope with these changes, they are empowered to take an active role in managing PD, leading to better health and quality of life.

 PD Self-Efficacy Learning Forum (PD SELF) is an innovative disease management program that offers this approach.
-It was developed in 2013 by Diane Cook as part of a clinical trial sponsored by the Colorado Neurological Institute.
+It was developed in 2013 by Diane Cook as part of a A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe. sponsored by the Colorado Neurological Institute.

 Based on the psychosocial theory of self-efficacy — your belief in your personal ability to adopt a recommended health behavior — PD SELF helps people newly diagnosed with PD to create a personalized approach to managing their disease.
 Self-efficacy is the confidence a person has in his or her ability to influence an outcome or be successful in achieving a result.
 Self-efficacy beliefs determine how people think, feel and motivate themselves.
 It is increasingly used in health care for its effectiveness in helping people to adopt healthier behaviors.